hy-ds-group-11/dhcpcluster/doc/week48.md

 implementation, and the team needs to get all members introduced to the test harness so that development can continue as a team effort.
 The next session has been scheduled for tomorrow afternoon.

+## 2024-11-28

+To be able to focus on feature development, we removed all the test code from the development branch for now.
+The idea would be to bring unit testing back when the codebase has matured to more or less feature-complete.

+After sorting out the finicky tests, we implemented heatbeat messages and graceful peer communication thread shutdown when the hearbeats time out.